pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/03-app-instrumentation.md

 deployment.apps/backend2-deployment   1/1     1            1           39m
 ```

+### Port forward

 ## Auto-instrumentation

 The OpenTelemetry Operator supports injecting and configuring
 auto-instrumentation for you.

 With the operator & collector running you can now let the Operator know,
-what pods to instrument and which autoinstruemntation to use for those pods.
+what pods to instrument and which auto-instrumentation to use for those pods.
 This is done via the Instrumentation CRD.
 A basic Instrumentation resource
 looks like the following: